-Sokcho is only about 60km from the border and was part of North Korea from 1945 to the end of the Korean War.
-Most of the coastline is lined with barbed wire.
+Sokcho is only about 37 miles (60km) from the border and was part of North Korea from 1945 until the end of the Korean War.
+Hence why most of the coastline is lined with barbed wire.
 At night, remember that lights in the water are to attract squid; lights on the beaches are to detect infiltrators.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Sokcho.